leobudima/elogii-blog/content/how-vehicle-routing-and-scheduling-work-in-logistics.md

 Vehicle scheduling organizes those delivery times and ensures that supplies and orders reach their destinations on time.

-Together, routing and scheduling is what delivery logistics operate on.
+Together, routing and scheduling are what delivery logistics operate on.

 But planning, managing, and optimizing routes and schedules is vital for the bottom line, customer experience, and sustainability of any delivery operation.